Lincy-Zoho/TemplateRepositoryNew/README.md

 | Variable Type | Name | Allowed Value |
 | --- | --- | --- |
 | Environment Secrets | `PROJECT_TOKEN` | `XXX_S7Up0fXXXXXXXX` |

+> Treat this value as a credential.
+Anyone who has it can able to access your project.